regar007/react-native-markdown-formatter/README.md

     		patternType: 'symmetric',
     		groups:1,
         }

-    The above pattern will convert '\-italic-' will result in '_italic_'.
+    The above pattern will render '\-italic-' in '_italic_'.

 *       {
     		type: 'bullet',